53% Complete

 A coastal route is being developed to link Boston and Providence, Rhode Island, via Cape Cod, using ferry service between Boston and the Cape.
 Click for more on the ferry service.

-Trails that may become part of this complementary route include the Cape Cod Rail Trail, Cape Cod Canal Bikeway and the Southcoast Bikeway which will eventually run from the border of Rhode Island in Swansea to Wareham and includes the Quequechan, Pheonix and Mattapoissett Rail Trails.
+Trails that may become part of this complementary route include the Cape Cod Rail Trail, Cape Cod Canal Bikeway and the Southcoast Bikeway which will eventually run from the border of Rhode Island in Swansea to Wareham and includes the Quequechan, Phoenix and Mattapoissett Rail Trails.

 Traveling by train?